hyprwm/hyprland-wiki/pages/Nix/Hyprland on other distros.md

 Since you're using Hyprland outside of NixOS, it won't be able to find graphics drivers.
 To get around that, you can use [nixGL](https://github.com/guibou/nixGL).

-First, install it, in the same manner you installed Hyprland:
+First, install it:

 ```sh
 nix profile install github:guibou/nixGL --impure
 ```

-Impure is needed due to `nixGL`'s reliance on hardware information.
+`--impure` is needed due to `nixGL`'s reliance on hardware information.

 From now on, you can run Hyprland by invoking it with nixGL